ngaisteve1/ATMConsole_WithDB/README.md

 #### Enhancement (To Do):
 - [ ] Try catch finally block for Entity Framework CRUD operation.
+Add Dispose method as GC for EF db context object to manage resources (application memory).
 - [ ] Logging with Log4Net external library
 - [ ] Repository layer in Repository project, so that Bank Customer project and Bank Administrator project can call general repository method for CRUD operation with method parameter.